 Short courses can still equip employees with the vital skills, knowledge and information that they need.

-With micro-learning courses, you don’t need a 100-page document containing vital information on how to perform some role.
-Everybody will thank you if information is presented to them in an engaging format.
+With micro-learning courses, you don’t need a 100-page document containing vital information on how to perform some roles.
+Everybody will thank you if the information is presented to them in an engaging format.
 If the material is more fun to learn, employees are also more likely to remember it.

 Think about it, would you rather play a game or complete a quiz to learn?
 Or write an essay based on a hefty manuscript?